-On campus, Stevenson hosted a USTA men’s open event in each of the last four seasons, and also hosted a USTA Campus Kid’s Day in 2010 to raise interest in both Stevenson tennis and the sport in general.
+On campus, Stevenson hosted a United States Tennis Association (USTA) men’s open event in each of the last four seasons, and also hosted a USTA Campus Kid’s Day in 2010 to raise interest in both Stevenson tennis and the sport in general.

 In addition to his collegiate coaching experience, Cohen was a teaching pro at Greenspring Racquet Club from 2008 to 2011.
 Since 2011, Cohen has been the assistant tennis pro at Baltimore Country Club.

 A four-year letterwinner at Stevenson (then known as Villa Julie College), Cohen played No. 1 singles and doubles for the Mustangs, completing his career with the school records for singles and doubles victories.
 A three-time team captain, he twice earned All-North Eastern Athletic Conference (NEAC) honors and led the Mustangs to NEAC championships in his junior and senior seasons.
 A 2007 graduate of Stevenson, Cohen has a bachelor’s degree in computer information systems.